How Retail Can Improve Customer Experience with Messaging Apps

 We receive between 30 and 100 inquiries per week.
 Almost every inquiry is followed by a visit to our stores.
 Kristin Marci, INTERSPORT

-You can read more about the case in our exclusive interview about their innovative messaging app service.
+You can read more about the case in our exclusive and free to download case study about their innovative messaging app service.
 With its customer service, INTERSPORT creates significant conversion.

 4. Customer service at point of sale